Nursing home explosion in Bristol, Pennsylvania, killed 1 staff member, 1 resident, officials say

 The two people killed in the explosions at a Bucks County, Pennsylvania, nursing home on Tuesday were a staff member and a resident, officials said.

-Bristol Township Police provided more updates Wednesday about the fatal explosions at the Silver Lake Nursing Home on Tower Road.
+Bristol Township Police provided more updates Wednesday about the fatal explosions at the Bristol Health and Rehab Center on Tower Road, which was previously known as the Silver Lake Nursing Home.
 Officials said a gas leak led to two explosions and a fire, and that there was a smell of gas at the scene.

 As of Wednesday morning, 19 people are still hospitalized, one of whom is in critical condition, Bristol Township Police Chief Charles Winik, Jr. said in a news conference.
 He could not provide more information on the nature of their injuries or say how many are residents or staff members.